13 Great Fall Day Trips from Philly for Families

 3. Grounds for Sculpture

 Relish the changing season at this “museum, sculpture garden, and arboretum, where art and nature are always at play.”
 Vibrant leaves make the perfect backdrop for more than 270 sculptures that reside on the grounds.
 At 42 acres in Hamilton, NJ, Grounds for Sculpture makes the perfect day trip.
-Open Thursdays through Mondays; children 5 and younger are FREE and discounted tickets are available for students.
+Children 5 and younger are free, and discounted tickets are available for students.

 4. "Christmas City" in the Fall